heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ɰ.
-The network begins to stitch back together, reconstructing itself from its traces like fragments of pottery joined with gold.
-For anything suitably complex cannot be destroyed.<label for="sn-5"
+The network begins to stitch itself back together like fragments of pottery joined with gold.
+For anything suitably complex cannot be destroyed and is revived from its traces.<label for="sn-5"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"